Toon Glass Shader Breakdown

 - Vector1 “Line Alpha” – Default : 0.4

-Note that in the material’s inspector, I’m using an Offset of 1 and a Scale Multiplier of 0.3.
-These values won’t look good in the shadergraph previews though!
+Note that on the actual Material, I’ve changed some of these settings (Offset of 1 and a Scale Multiplier of 0.3).
+These values look nice in scene, but won’t look good in the shadergraph previews!

 Breakdown